TomAs-1226/Ornimetrics-AI/birdid/README.md

 ### Enrollment/dispense behavior
 - Depth must pass anti-spoof validation; otherwise we DENY with `invalid_depth_or_spoof`.
+- Validation now also checks plausible physical size at ~40 cm and rejects stale depth frames that fall outside the configurable timestamp tolerance.
 - If a valid tracklet does not confidently match an existing individual it is ENROLLed with a new `individual_id` but does not dispense (unless `allow_first_seen_dispense=true`).